norahkerendian/Recipe-Analysis-Project/README.md

 ### Missingness Dependency
 Present and interpret the results of your missingness permutation tests with respect to your data and question.
 Embed a plotly plot related to your missingness exploration; ideas include:
-• The distribution of column
-Y
- when column
-X
- is missing and the distribution of column
-Y
- when column
-X
- is not missing, as was done in Lecture 8.
+• The distribution of column Y when column X is missing and the distribution of column Y when column X is not missing, as was done in Lecture 8.
 • The empirical distribution of the test statistic used in one of your permutation tests, along with the observed statistic.

+<iframe
+  src="assets/missingness-n_steps_reject_null.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing
 Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting